Handsowe/yii2-categories/README.md

 ### 2. Configure

 Add following lines to your main configuration file to access this module via web URL:
-> **NOTE:** Along with category module you also need to configure redactor Module which installed as dependency in category module as below.
+> **NOTE:** Along with category module you also need to configure redactor Module which installed as dependency in category module as below to add wysiwyg editor in category description.

 ```php
 'modules' => [